kavinkul/React-wgc-interactive/README.md

 # Wolf, Goat, and Cabbage Interactive Manual Source Project

+This is a manual for Wolf, Goat, and Cabbage module for Keep Talking and Nobody Explodes.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with [Create React App](https://github.com/facebook/create-react-app).

 ## Setting Up